ParasolJS/pyparasol/README.md

 -	**plot_id_list specifies which plots you want to link together.
 If it is set to none, all plots will be linked if linked_status is set to true.
 This is the default.**

 **PyParasol.setColorCluster(cluster_status, variables_to_cluster=None, number_colors=4, plot_id_list=None)**
--	cluster_status is a Boolean which determines if color clustering will be turned on or off
+-	cluster_status is a Boolean which determines if color clustering will be turned on or off.
 -	variables_to_cluster determines which variabes, defined as column headers from the data file, to base the color clustering on.
 If set to none, which is default, it will cluster based on all variables.
 Do not cluster qualitative variables.
--	number_colors determines how many different color groups will be made when clustering
+-	number_colors determines how many different color groups will be made when clustering.
 -	plot_id_list determines which plots will have color clustering.
-If set to none, all plots will use the same color clustering
+If set to none, all plots will use the same color clustering.
--	Note: it is only possible to have one cluster statement, if multiple setColorCluster calls are made, only the last one will be used
+-	Note: it is only possible to have one cluster statement, if multiple setColorCluster calls are made, only the last one will be used.

 **PyParasol.assignWeightedSums(variable_list, associated_weights, plot_id_list=None)**
 -	variable_list determines which variables will have weight associated with them for creating a weighted sum axes.